ind-lgo/Python-Sniper-Bot/README.md

 '-t', '--token', Token for snipe e.g. "-t 0xc87b88aafb95f0b88c3a74fc96344e4bccab6bde" '-a', '--amount', float, Amount in Bnb to snipe e.g. "-a 0.1" '-s', '--slippage', default=10, slippage in % "-s 10" '-tx', '--txamount', default=1, how mutch tx you want to send?
-Its Splitt your BNB Amount. e.g. "-tx 5" '-swap', '--swap', default=[1], Witch Swap? e.g. "-swap [1]" for Panackeswap '-hp', '--honeypot', default=True, check if your token to buy is a Honeypot
+It Split your BNB Amount in e.g. "-tx 5" '-swap', '--swap', default=[1], Witch Swap? e.g. "-swap [1]" for Panackeswap '-hp', '--honeypot', default=True, check if your token to buy is a Honeypot
 ```